-930 Madison, first floor Phone: 901-448-7703
+Phone: 901-448-7703 Email: Onestop@uthsc.edu

-Email: Onestop@uthsc.edu
+In order to provide a high level of service to students, UTHSC developed a unit called the One Stop Shop to assist with enrollment- related issues.
+Since its opening in January, 2013, the One Stop Shop has served as the primary destination for students with questions related to financial aid, fee payments, registration, transcript requests, etc. While individual counselors may have more expertise in one area, the staff is continuously cross-trained to enable them to assist you with a wide range of issues.
+Ourgoal is to provide prompt and immediate resolution of student issues so that there is no need for multiple visits to offices on campus.
+Should complex issues arise, staff will consult with other experts within the Offices of Admissions, Financial Aid, Registrar and Bursar to resolve the matter (and these experts will come to the One Stop Student Services location rather than requiring you to come to them).

-In order to provide a high level of service to students, UTHSC developed a unit called the One Stop Shop to assist with issues involving the academic process.
-Since its opening in January, 2013, the One Stop Shop has served as the primary destination for students with questions related to financial aid, fee payments, registration, transcripts, etc. While individual counselors may have more expertise in one major area (e.g. Financial Aid, Registrar services, or Bursar services) staff are being cross-trained to enable them to assist you with a wide range of issues.
-The goal is to provide prompt and immediate resolution of your issues such that there is no need for you to visit multiple offices on campus.
-Should complex issues arise, staff will consult with other experts within the Offices of Admissions, Financial Aid, Registrar and Bursar to resolve the matter (and these experts will come to the One Stop Shop rather than requiring you to come to them).
-Contact onestop@uthsc.edu for more details, and look for news on the UTHSC home page.
+Students taking courses at locations other than the Memphis campus can access all of the services provided by the One Stop Student Services unit through email, phone (901-448-7703) or by Skype appointment.
+(To arrange a Skype appointment, please contact One Stop Student Services by phone or email.)

-Students at distant locations can access all of the services provided by the One Stop Shop through email, phone (901-448-77033) or by Skype appointment.
-Contact onestop@uthsc.edu or any of the specific offices (Admissions, Financial Aid, Registrar, Bursar) for further assistance (contact information provided below).
+Contact onestop@uthsc.edu or any of the specific offices (Admissions, Financial Aid, Registrar, Bursar) for further assistance.